thacherT1D/new-angular-curriculum/Unit-2/10-custom-directives-part1.md

 **Normalization of Html**

 When angular looks over your html document, it goes through a process called normalization.
 The process essentially goes over each tag, looks for angular directives, and then normalizes the name from dash-delimited name to a camel case name.
 For example, angular translates `gs-angular-logo` into `gsAngularLogo`.
-This process is necessary becuase dash delimited names are not the only possiblity for directives.
+This process is necessary because dash delimited names are not the only possiblity for directives.
 For example, `gs_angular_logo` would also be valid.

 **EXERCISE**